ASGRC Student Government

 - Once the budget is adopted, the committee is responsible for:

-- Recommending to the Senate appropriate action/policies on all requests for 522 Funds;
+- Recommending to the Senate appropriate action/procedures on all requests for 522 Funds;

-- Approving initial club funding according to club policy;
+- Approving initial club funding according to club procedure;

 - monthly review of the 522 Funds